RobbenRoll/emgfit/docs/source/concepts.rst

 is indicated by subtracting the desired number of electrons from the atomic species (i.e. ``':-1e'`` for singly charged cations, ``':-2e'`` for doubly charged cations etc.).
-Once the ionic species of a peak is assigned `emgfit` automatically fetches the respective literature value from the AME2016_ [6]_ mass database.
+Once the ionic species of a peak is assigned `emgfit` automatically fetches the respective literature value from the AME2020_ [6]_ (or the AME2016_ [7]_) mass database.
 The subtraction of the electron is important since otherwise the atomic instead of the ionic mass is used for subsequent calculations.
 The calculated literature mass values do not account for electron binding energies which can in most applications safely be neglected for singly and doubly charged ions. `emgfit` does currently not interface with an isomer database.
 However, isomers can be marked by appending an ``'m'`` or ``'m0'`` up to ``'m9'`` to the end of an isotope substring (see last example below).
-The literature mass (and mass error) of an isomer are automatically calculated from the respective ground-state AME mass when the excitation energy is passed to the `Ex` (and `Ex_error`) option of the relevant spectrum methods.
+The literature mass (and mass error) of an isomer are automatically calculated from the respective ground-state AME mass when the excitation energy is passed to the `Ex` (and `Ex_error`) option of the relevant spectrum methods (e.g.
+:meth:`~emgfit.spectrum.spectrum.add_peak` &
+:meth:`~emgfit.spectrum.spectrum.assign_species`).
+Further, literature values can be fully user-defined with the :meth:`~emgfit.spectrum.spectrum.set_lit_values` & method.

 Examples: